 If you receive automatic nightly transfers, your Square account balance will be used to cover the amount of the refund and your bank account will be debited for any remaining amount needed.
-Using the £25 payment/refund example above, imagine you had £20 in your Square account balance.
-To repay your customer, Square would first take £20 from your Square account balance and then debit your bank account for the remaining £4.31.
-This activity will be reflected in your Transfer Reports on the business day you processed the refund.
+For example, if you have £20 in your Square account balance, Square would take the £20 from your Square account balance and then debit your bank account for the remaining £5 to repay your customer.
+This activity will be reflected in your Transfer Reports on the working day you processed the refund.
 Note: There may be instances where your bank account is debited upon initiating a refund, even if you have funds in your balance and automatic transfers set up.

 If you have a manual transfer schedule, Square may debit funds from your bank account even if you have a sufficient Square account balance to cover the refund amounts.
 This will happen when a refund is requested for a payment taken on a prior day.
-Using the £25 payment/refund example above, imagine you had £20 in your Square account balance, but the refund was requested a few days after the original payment was taken.
-To repay your customer, Square would debit your bank account for £24.31.
+For example, if you have £20 in your Square account balance, but the refund was requested a few days after the original payment was taken, Square will debit your bank account for £25 to repay your customer.

-Square typically takes 2-7 working days to process a refund.
-Once the refund is processed and sent to your customer’s card issuing bank, it can take another 2-7 working days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
+Square typically takes two to seven working days to process a refund.
+Once the refund is processed and sent to your customer’s card issuing bank, it can take another two to seven working days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
 In total it can take 9-14 working days for your customer to receive their refund.